jsm94/scoreboard-coding-exercise/README.md

 _Other tools:_

--   Vitest
+-   Vitest - it's fast
--   JSDoc
+-   JSDoc - provide documentation, autocompletion and soft type check

 ## Assumptions

 -   Assume that a team can only exist on one game in the scoreboard
--   Assume that scores shoud be positive numbers
+-   Assume that scores should be positive numbers
 -   Assume that the item's index on the scoreboard represents its position added to the system